Saez24/Videoflix/README.md

 List any software or dependencies that are required to run this project.

-- Python 3.13 or higher
-- A virtual environment manager like `env`
-- PostgreSQL or another compatible database
+- Docker with docker-compose (Docker Desktop)
+- Git

 ## Installation